Welsh Dragon: Wales football

 The Welsh dragon, "the most iconic of Welsh emblems", is also used as the official emblem or logo of the Football Association of Wales which was redesigned in 2019.

-Y Wladfa

-The Welsh dragon is also featured on the flag of the city of Puerto Madryn and the Welsh community of Chubut Province, Argentina.

 Mottos

 The motto "Anorchfygol Ddraig Cymru" ("Unconquerable Dragon of Wales') is associated with the red dragon.

 The motto "Y ddraig goch ddyry cychwyn" ("The red dragon will show the way").
 This motto is in the strict poetic metre of cynghanedd.
 [The alternative translation "the red dragon inspires action" is mentioned above under the heading "Royal Seal".
 It is also found in other sources.]